IgorCielniak/l2/SPEC.md

   - `lookup`: resolves token → word entry; can be replaced to build new namespaces or module systems.
 - **Compile vs interpret**: Each word advertises stack effect + immediacy.
 Immediate words execute during compilation (macro behavior).
 Others emit code or inline asm.
 - **Syntax morphing**: Provide primitives `set-reader`, `with-reader`, and word-lists so layers (e.g., Lisp-like forms) can be composed.
+- **Inline Python hooks**: `:py name { ... } ;` executes the enclosed Python block immediately, then registers `name` as a word whose behavior is provided by that block.
+Define a `macro(ctx)` function to intercept compilation (receiving a `MacroContext` with helpers like `next_token`, `emit_literal`, `new_label`, `inject_tokens`, and direct access to the active parser), and/or an `intrinsic(builder)` function to emit custom assembly.
+This lets end users extend the language—parsing source, manipulating AST nodes, or writing NASM—without touching the bootstrap source.
+The standard library’s `extend-syntax` and `fn` forms are ordinary `:py` blocks built with these APIs, so users can clone or replace them entirely from L2 source files.

 ## 4. Core Types & Data Model
 - **Cells**: 64-bit signed integers; all stack operations use cells.